Which of the following is a key difference between prokaryotic an... | Channels for Pearson+

 1

-Begin by understanding the basic structural differences between prokaryotic and eukaryotic cells.
-Prokaryotic cells are simpler and lack membrane-bound organelles, whereas eukaryotic cells have complex structures with organelles such as the nucleus, mitochondria, and endoplasmic reticulum.
+Identify the structural differences: Eukaryotic cells contain organelles such as the nucleus, mitochondria, and endoplasmic reticulum, which are enclosed by membranes.
+Prokaryotic cells lack these structures.

-Consider the size difference between prokaryotic and eukaryotic cells.
-Typically, prokaryotic cells are smaller than eukaryotic cells, not larger.
-This is due to their simpler structure and lack of organelles.
+Consider the size difference: Generally, eukaryotic cells are larger than prokaryotic cells, not the other way around.

-Examine the DNA structure in both cell types.
-Prokaryotic cells usually have circular DNA, while eukaryotic cells have linear DNA organized into chromosomes within the nucleus.
+Examine the DNA structure: Prokaryotic cells typically have circular DNA, while eukaryotic cells have linear DNA organized into chromosomes within the nucleus.

-Identify the presence of a nucleus.
-Eukaryotic cells have a defined nucleus where their genetic material is stored, whereas prokaryotic cells do not have a nucleus; their DNA is located in a region called the nucleoid.

-Conclude by recognizing that the key difference is the presence of membrane-bound organelles in eukaryotic cells, which prokaryotic cells lack.
-This distinction is fundamental in differentiating the two cell types.
+Conclude with the key difference: The presence of membrane-bound organelles in eukaryotic cells is a fundamental distinction from prokaryotic cells, which lack these structures.

 Watch next